Cesan/PlexObsOverlay/README.md

 Next set up the webhook on your plex account pointing to the address you are using this program on (e.g. `http://192.168.0.2:xxxx` where 'xxxx' is the port which defaults to 5727).
 > If you don't know how to set up a webhook on your plex account see this [article by plex](https://support.plex.tv/articles/115002267687-webhooks/)

+### Config

+PlexObsOverlay should run out of the box and work in every scenario, to configure the behavior more specifically the `appsettings.json` file provides configurable properties like the address (defaults to `http://*:5727` which listens on all network interfaces) and the Plex username the overlay should listen for (defaults to `*` which will listen on all users of your Plex account)
+> Further instructions on how to set up properties is described in the file as comments

+### Running

 Now that the webhook is set up you can start the PlexObsOverlay application.
 Metadata is exchanged only on song changes, so the first visible update happens after the song changes for the first time.